OfficeDev/Microsoft-Teams-Samples/samples/tab-outlook/ts/README.md

 ---
 page_type: sample
-description: This sample shows how to interact with calendar in Outlook from personal tab app.
+description: This sample shows how to interact with Calendar, Mail, Profile in Outlook from personal tabs app.
 products:
 - office-teams
 - office